 See this how to use reference images post for more info.

 05. Take different approaches(opens in new tab)

-If I'm doing concept work for a client I tend to follow a more formal process: sketch, line art, rendered drawing.
+If I'm doing concept work for a client, I tend to follow a more formal process: sketch, line art, rendered drawing.
 It saves time in the initial concept phase if the sketches can be assessed before you waste time on an inappropriate rendering.
 When I do personal work I'll begin drawing with the end result in mind.
 I'll grow the creature out of a striking detail.

 That direction isn't for everyone and you have to be sure of your ability to ‘find' the form.
 It's a fun way to work, and with practice can help you find shapes, forms and textures that you wouldn't have necessarily thought of in the beginning.

-06. Rhythm and shape hierarchy
+06. Be aware of your shape hierarchy(opens in new tab)

 No matter what direction you take your art in, it's important to keep in mind the rhythm of the shapes within the work.
 This directly relates to shape hierarchy.
 It's really just another way of thinking about composition.
 Building interesting patterns of light and dark is a good skill to have.
 You don't want everything to be too similar in shape and size in your work because it can lead to an uninteresting or awkward rhythm (unless, of course, you knowingly deviate from that guideline).

 07. Avoid designing around eyes(opens in new tab)

 That's a rough and ready summary of something that Iain McCaig mentioned in one of his instructional videos.
 I'd like to give it a broader meaning here: try not to either design or conceive your creature, character or composition from the same starting place all the time.
 This is especially applicable if you find yourself producing images that feel like you've done them before.

 It's very important to understand how edges create depth, resolve elements and imply dimensionality.
 With concept work, lost edges aren't always an issue.
 A clearly defined silhouette is often what's required but in illustration, personal work and so on, it tends to make an impression.